Mario-SO/portfolio-blog/content/Day13.md

 }
 ```

-Not really that difficult (if you know how the *EVM* works) even comments explain the code really clearly, so I will be doing the second one as a bonus.
+Not really that difficult (if you know how the *EVM* works) even comments explain the code really clearly, so I will be doing the third one as a bonus.

 ---